Armandoh4/filmlabproductions/README.md

 Please change the '...' with your own secret key, username and password.

-Once this stage is completed, you can move onto installing requirments to run this application:
+5. Once this stage is completed, you can move onto installing requirments to run this application:

     pip install -r requirements.txt

+6. This is where we run the application.
+To do this, please run the app.py file in the local terminal:

+    python app.py

+7. Finally you can open this application by entering the following address into your prefered browser:

+    View site on this link http://127.0.0.1:5000

+8. To stop this application, enter ctrl+c in your integrated terminal